Bio

 Garage Rock In Transition — GRIT — was the genre name we picked for our 2024 album.
 We had never had any good name for the music we made, Brett Stevens had settled for “nearly indescribable” in a 2018 interview.
 GRIT was a philosophy that summed up the core: low budget, small-scale, unclean, raw, authentic, intense, poetic.
 Just a microphone, an electric guitar, a bass guitar, and lots of distortion.

-The misspelling of “Guerilla” was an intentional typo, dating back to British 19th century texts.
+The alternative spelling of “Guerilla” dates back to British 19th century texts.
 It’s old-fashioned today, but a novelty in its days, and the combination was a good symbol for the album and its creative chaos.
 We didn’t clean the tracks and we just shut the balcony door when the neighbor mowed the lawn.
 We recorded each song a maximum of three times and Lilou — probably an incarnation of the original seiðkona who once created Völuspá — avoided reading the lyrics beforehand, to capture the essential emotions of each song and not get stuck in theatrical performance.

 We downsized promotion to an absolute minimum as a reboot of the band.
 It was our ground zero.
 This was where we would start anew — too old, too white, and too fat to care — too asocial to mingle — and too straightforward to say all the nice things that give popsters airtime.
 We also decided that the Norway gig should be our final live performance ever.
 The first had been an open mic at a bar at 8 a.m., well before we released 100 Faces, with a Danish family of four having breakfast as our only audience.

-The songs on Guerilla Poetry stretched out like branches from an old tree that had been struck by lightning and still survived.
+Such was the setting when we released Guerilla Poetry.
+The songs stretched out like branches from a lonely old tree that had been struck by lightning and still survived.
 A fan compared the electric bass with Lemmy and the naked production caused both cheers and a few raised eyebrows.
 The music — just as life — was the sum of our choices, not a print-ready tabula rasa to color in any standardized pattern.

 The album was a catharsis — our expressive vocals and often taboo lyrics could stand on their own without big arrangements.
-The words were at the forefront and for the first time our small indie duo — who had never been attached to the big supermarket of illusions — found a resting place in the chaos.
-It was a story of breaking free, not from rulers, not from society, but from humanism itself and its ridiculous assumption that being a coward is the same thing as being morally superior.
+The words were at the forefront and for the first time our small indie duo — who had never been attached to the big supermarket of illusions — found a resting place in the minimalistic chaos.
+For John, it was a story of breaking free, not from rulers, not from society, but from humanism itself and its assumption that humans are morally superior to any other animal.
+Lilou had turned him.
+The metamorphosis was complete.

 Black River Butcher (2025)

-Humans are corruptible, all religions say, except humanism — that devastating mind virus making its hosts hitchhike in Ted Bundy’s car, go home to Jeffrey Dahmer for a drink, and sign petitions to free BTK.
+Humans are corruptible, all religions say, except altruism — the mindset making people hitchhike in Ted Bundy’s car, go home to Jeffrey Dahmer for a drink, and sign petitions to free BTK.
 Knowledge and experience are the best cures for dying too soon — and experience can be lethal.

-In the spring of 2025 we were still eager to push the boundaries for the naked, raw, unpolished sound of GRIT.
-Abnormal as usual, we drew inspiration from Lilou’s extensive interest in deviant psychology and serial killers, as well as the haunting legacy of John’s grandparents who got away with rape, torture and murder.
+We were still eager to push the boundaries for the naked, raw, unpolished sound of GRIT.
+Inspiration came from Lilou’s extensive interest in deviant psychology and serial killers, Robert Hare’s Without Conscience, as well as the haunting legacy of John’s grandfather who gave name to the album.

-After Guerilla Poetry had scared off yet another bunch of easy-listening groupies, we shut down most of our social media accounts to stay away from the zoo.
-Instead, we diverted our energy toward the one album we had thought about since our debut EP, but never recorded until now: the chilling descent into a world of bugmen, nihilism, and sadism.
+After Guerilla Poetry had scared off yet another bunch of easy-listening groupies, we shut down most of our social media accounts in late 2024 to stay away from the zoo.
+Instead, we diverted our energy toward the one album we had thought about since our debut EP, but never recorded until now: the chilling descent into a world of nihilism and sadism.
 It was time to release the 16-track album Black River Butcher.

 The album scored high on the dark triad, mixing serial killers, pedophiles, rapists, stalkers, black widows, and their victims into a razor-sharp maelstrom of pain.
 The album was not a metaphorical hell, but an invitation to the listener to explore an asphyxiating survivor story.
 Our aim was that anyone daring to walk through the album would sense the disturbing eye of a flesh-eater on his soul and watch it consume his body.

-Each song therefore destroyed yet another mesmerizing illusion of human morality, adding layers of distortion to replicate the existential nature of murder.
+Each song therefore destroyed yet another mesmerizing illusion of human morality, adding layers of distortion to replicate the existential nature of murder, and the devastating weight of the trauma cycle.
 Lilou’s vocals reached new highs and lows of dissonance, terror, and destruction.
 John’s dirty, messy guitars gave her room to swagger in sadistic frenzy.
 In 2018, Rosa Traktorn wrote that “the music is intimidating, love it or hate it.”
 We just pushed it nine circles deeper into the underworld.

 Once again, we moved far beyond the utopian ideals of mainstream pop that suffocate our world.
 Only freaks with jagged spines could possibly endure the badass noise, the distasteful lyrics, and the twisted vocals of our delve into the human psyche in a terrifyingly personal Teufelslied.